ChristosBaboulis/recommendation-service/README.md

 ## CSV Input

-The application loads historical data from CSV files located under the `./data` directory.
-The folder path is configured in `application.yml` under:
+Upon application startup, historical data is automatically loaded from CSV files located under the ./data directory using batch processing to ensure memory efficiency.
+The folder path is configured in application.yml under:

 ```yaml
 crypto: